Highway 407 East Extension Phase 1

 Location: Toronto, Ontario, Canada

-Owner: Infrastructure Ontario (IO)
+Owner: Infrastructure Ontario (IO) / Ministry of Transportation Ontario (MTO)

-Delivery Method: DBFO (Availability Payment P3)
+Delivery Method: DBFOM (Availability Payment P3)

 Construction Cost: 776 million CAD